vbaboyan/vbaboyan.github.io/_posts/2019-11-11-nutrition.md

 <img src="{{ site.url }}{{site.baseurl }}/assets/images/figs/Pie.png" alt="Potassium Pie Chart">

-By discarding the uninteresting foods that fall outside of that range, we can generate a so-called "Word Cloud" for each of the food groups to take get a sense of the products found in that category.
+By discarding the uninteresting foods that fall outside of that range, we can generate a so-called "Word Cloud" for each of the food groups to take get a sense of the products that fall into each category.
 <img src="{{ site.url }}{{site.baseurl }}/assets/images/figs/wordclouds.png" alt="Potassium WordCloud">

 The word cloud on the top-left are the potassium-rich foods found in the Nuts and Nuts Products and the cloud on the top-right are the foods found in the Fruit and Fruit Juices category.
 The cloud on the bottom is a lot larger since most potassium-rich foods tend to be Vegetable and Vegetable products which makes sense.
 Although there are quite a few uninformative words in the clouds, you can nonetheless get a good idea of the foods in each category.